AstaRem/readme-generator/generated_readme/README.md

 ## Installation

-b
+No installation needed, app works in browser

 ## Usage

-b
+Enter city name, travel dates and press Search

 ## License
-GNU General Public License, version 3 (GPLv3)
+MIT License

 ## Contributing

-If you would like to contribute to this project, please contact me via email: b.
+If you would like to contribute to this project, please contact me via email: asta.rem@hotmail.com.

 I will provide you with contribution guidelines.

 ## Tests

-b
+n/a

 ## Questions
-To view my GitHub profile, please click [this link](b).
+To view my GitHub profile, please click [this link](https://github.com/AstaRem).

-If you have any questions, please contact me: b.
+If you have any questions, please contact me: asta.rem@hotmail.com.